-GradyMinor is a dynamic firm, with a large number of experienced local engineers that are well known for rolling their sleeves up and solving challenges quickly and adapting to challenges without affecting project schedules or budgets.
-On all projects we will work tirelessly to ensure budgets are maintained and challenges are solved quickly and efficiently.
-GradyMinor has successfully designed large and small pressurized main relocations; subaqueous and aerial pipeline crossings (including crossings of navigable canals); new pump stations; pump station rehabilitations; wastewater gravity main systems; treatment plant refurbishments, upgrades, and expansions; sidewalks, roadways, intersections expansions and improvements; complete streets improvements; and storm water conveyance, detention, and treatment systems.
-We perform in-house hydraulic modeling and keep up-to-date with new materials, equipment, and construction techniques.
+GradyMinor is a dynamic firm, with a large number of highly experienced engineers that are well known for rolling their sleeves up and solving challenges quickly and adapting to challenges without affecting project schedules or budgets.
+On all projects we work tirelessly to ensure budgets and schedules are maintained.
+GradyMinor has successfully designed large and small pressurized main relocations; subaqueous and aerial pipeline crossings (including crossings of navigable canals and Interstate 75); new pump stations; pump station rehabilitations; wastewater gravity main systems; treatment plant refurbishments, upgrades, and expansions; sidewalks, roadways, intersections expansions and improvements; complete streets improvements; and storm water conveyance, detention, and treatment systems.
+We perform in-house hydraulic modeling and keep up to date with new materials, equipment, and construction techniques.

-GradyMinor’s professionals have a firm understanding of Local Standards, Details, Specifications, Codes; Florida Department of Transportation (FDOT), Florida Department of Environmental (FDEP), and South Florida Water Management (SFWMD) requirements and standards.
-GradyMinor is prequalified in FDOT work types 3.1 (Minor Highway Design), 3.2 (Major Highway Design), 7.1 (Signing, Pavement Marking, and Channelization), 8.1 (Control Survey), 8.2 (Design, Right-of-Way, and Construction Surveying), 13.6 (Land Planning/Engineering), and 15 (Landscape Architecture).
+GradyMinor’s professionals have a firm understanding of Local Standards, Details, Specifications, Codes; Florida Department of Transportation (FDOT), Florida Department of Environmental (FDEP), and Florida Water Management District requirements and standards.
+GradyMinor is prequalified in FDOT work types 3.1 (Minor Highway Design), 3.2 (Major Highway Design), 7.1 (Signing, Pavement Marking, and Channelization), 8.1 (Control Survey), 8.2 (Design, Right-of-Way, and Construction Surveying), and 13.6 (Land Planning/Engineering).

 Our municipal services include: